RandyAlvarez0/OrbitalNote/README.md

 The following **optional** features are implemented:

-* [x] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list
+* [x] User can **tap a todo item in the list and bring up an edit dialog fragment for the todo item** and then have any changes to the text reflected in the todo list

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] User can **see the number of items** on the list through a counter on the top navigation bar
+* [x] User can **share and save the list of items** through any email client and file storage app on the user's phone
+* [x] User can **login with a google account** using the sign in button
+* [x] User can **logout** using the logout button
+* [x] User can go to this repository and download their own clone by clicking the github logo
+* [x] Added a custom made animated logo gif
+* [x] Added animated gradient backgrounds for "add" and "save" buttons
+* [x] User can search the list of items using the edit text and image button added to the top navigation bar

 ## Video Walkthrough